WordPress and technical operations

 What broke

-A mid-market CEO was juggling four vendors on one relaunch
+A CEO was juggling four vendors on one relaunch

 Strategy in one deck, design in another shop, integrations with a freelancer, SEO as an afterthought.
 Nobody owned the thread when launch slipped six weeks.